Skip to Content

 Undertones

-Ash blonde is a cooler tone, and it’s the best way to avoid brassiness because they’re less like to become brassy.
-In addition, blonde shades develop warm undertones, including yellow, orange, red, and even purple.
+Ash blonde is a cooler tone, and it’s a good way to avoid brassiness because it’s less likely to turn brassy.
+In addition, lightening hair exposes underlying warm pigments, including red, orange, and yellow.

 Also, ash blonde overpowers warmer tones hidden within either your natural blonde hair or your bleached hair.

-On the other hand, pearl blonde hair is prone to brassiness because the undertones are warm shades.
+On the other hand, pearl blonde requires a very light base, so it can show brassiness over time as the cool toner fades, revealing the hair’s underlying warm pigment.
 Therefore, you need to balance the undertones for a neutral color bordering on white or platinum.

 Your hair type plays a factor in the undertones of pearl blonde hair.
-If you have fine or thin hair, the hints of pink and violet will add volume and depth to your hair.
+If you have fine or thin hair, the hints of pink and violet will create the visual illusion of depth.

 Maintenance